kwsong/cs160su23/syllabus.md

 ---

 ## Academic Integrity
-Design is difficult and requires a lot of time and energy — do not discount the work that designers, both in our class and beyond, put into what they make.
+Design is difficult and requires a lot of time and energy.
+Do not discount the work that designers, both in our class and beyond, put into what they make.
 Please show the respect that you would like others to give your work.
 While collaboration, references, and resources are encouraged, passing off someone else’s work as your own will not be tolerated.
-If you use someone else’s work in any way (ex: an icon library), you must include credit to them somewhere on your submitted file.
+If you use someone else’s work in any way (e.g., an icon library), you must include credit to them somewhere on your submitted file.
 Similarly, some assignments involve team collaboration.
 In these circumstances, your TA will be actively viewing your team’s file(s) and will be able to identify if you try to claim others’ work as your own.

 Any quiz, design, or report submitted by you and that bears your name is presumed to be your own original work that has not previously been submitted for credit in another course unless you obtain prior written approval to do so from the instructors.
 You may use words, images, or ideas authored by other individuals in publications, websites, or other sources, but only with proper attribution.
 If you are not clear about the expectations for completing an assignment or taking a quiz, be sure to ask the instructors.
 You should also keep in mind that as a member of the campus community you are expected to demonstrate integrity in all of your academic work and be evaluated on your own merits.
 The consequences of cheating and academic misconduct — including a formal discipline record and possible loss of future opportunities — are not worth the risk.